 We must be cautious, because not always a good approximation of the training set, will be good on the test set.
 So, we will see the R squared on the test set.

 In our case, it is lower, but still acceptable.
 Finally, we can see the predicted values from our model:

 Classification using Ada-Boost Classifier

-Boosting algorithms gained a lot of popularity in data science and machine learning in the last years.
+Boosting algorithms gained a lot of popularity in data science and machine learning in the last few years.
 They are used to achieve high accuracy for predictions in multiple areas, such as business, government, health, sales, and so on.
-Boosting algorithms combine multiple low accuracy models to create a high accuracy model.
+Boosting algorithms combine multiple low-accuracy models to create a high-accuracy model.
 Some of the boosting algorithms that are widely used in machine learning are Ada-Boost, Gradient Boosting, and XGBoost.

 Ada-boost should meet two conditions:

 - The classifier should be trained interactively on various weighted training examples.

 - In each iteration, it tries to provide an excellent fit for these examples by minimizing training errors.

 How does Ada-boost work?
 First, Ada-boost selects a training subset randomly.
 It iteratively trains the AdaBoost machine learning model by selecting the training set based on the accurate prediction of the last training and it assigns the higher weight to wrong classified observations so that in the next iteration these observations will get a high probability for classification.
 The next step is assigning the weight to the trained classifier in each iteration according to the accuracy of the classifier.
 Those classifiers that are more accurate, will get higher weight.
 This process iterates until the complete training data fits without any error or until it reaches the specified maximum number of estimators.